pawelmat142/PpChat/README.md

 delete image in storage on delete account
 </br> lock mock fixed to be removable only for sender
 </br> UserView as constant

+### [139] Turn on logs on non debug mode
+i want to receive online logs to firebase for testing